 - create and foster a more productive interface between Academia and Users.

-- Genome Canada will provide support for small-scale proof-of-concept or pilot projects through to large-scale projects, ranging in size from $300,000 to $6 million in total project budget, with the Genome Canada investment not to exceed more than 1/3 of the total investment in the project by all parties.
-The remaining 2/3 must be secured through cofunding with at least 1/3 provided by the User(s) (see Section 9 and Appendix 2 for more details on co-funding)
+- Genome Canada will provide support for projects, ranging in size from $300,000 to $6 million in total project budget, with the Genome Canada investment not to exceed more than 1/3 of the total investment in the project by all parties.
+The remaining 2/3 must be secured through co-funding with at least 1/3 provided by the User(s) (see Section 9 and Appendix 2 of the GAPP Investment Strategy and Guidelines for more details on co-funding).

 - Generally, the project term should be a minimum of six months to a maximum of three years.
 A shorter or longer term will be considered, but only if a strong rationale is provided.